joshuasiler/entity_storage/README.txt

 Keys can be up to 512 characters in length.
 Values can be practically any size, and consist of any object.
 Objects are marshalled back and forth between database.

 == REQUIREMENTS:
+As of 1.0.5, requires ActiveRecord 3.0.0.beta4 or greater.

-Requires ActiveRecord 2.2.3 or above (probably works with earlier versions, but has not been tested.)
+Requires Ruby 1.8.7 and ActiveRecord 2.2.3 or above (probably works with earlier versions, but has not been tested.)

 == INSTALL:
 To install from github: